Intrinsic non-Hermitian topological phases: Classification of intrinsic topological phases with internal symmetries

 For the full parameter space $\R^d \times S^D$, we compactify it to obtain $S^{d+D}$.
 We denote the projective coordinates on $S^{d+D}$ by $\bk = (k_1,\dots,k_d)$ and $\br=(r_1,\dots,r_D)$, and write the Hamiltonian as $H_{\bk,\br}$.
 The action of the 54 internal symmetries on the parameter space, specified by $\phi,c,\kappa$, is defined as

 In other words, symmetry with $\phi_g=-1$ is antiunitary and flips momentum variables, while leaving the defect parameters $\br$ invariant.
-For each of the 54 symmetry classes, we denote the classification groups for point-gap, real-line-gap, and imaginary-line-gap phases as follows:
+For each of the 54 symmetry classes, we denote the classification groups for point-gap, real-line-gap, and imaginary-line-gap phases as shown in Table~\ref{tab:Kgroup}.

 We first identify the classification groups for point-gap and real-line-gap phases with the $K$-groups for the ten AZ classes of Hermitian systems~\cite{TeoTopological2010}, and with the $K$-groups for AZ classes with an additional $\Z_2$ unitary symmetry~\cite{ShiozakiTopology2014}.
 We then rewrite them, via suspension isomorphism, in terms of equivalent zero-dimensional $K$-groups.